sarthakg004/CLV/README.md

 1. **CLV Prediction with ML**: Analyzed the different variables that contribute to the value of a customer and paved the way to modeling a machine learning model that predicts the Customer Lifetime Value for new clients based on their unique characteristics.

 2. **User Interface and Dashboard**: Developed and hosted a website where the company can easily find the CLV for an incoming client based on the model.
-Also, designed a dashboard (Figure 1) that gives a glimpse of the current state of insurance clients for a bigger picture.
+Also, designed a dashboard that gives a glimpse of the current state of insurance clients for a bigger picture.

    ![DASHBOARD](https://github.com/sarthakg004/CLV/blob/master/Dashboard/Screenshot%202024-06-01%20001510.png)

 4. **Large Language Model-based Q&A platform**: Implemented a ’Q&A’ interface using Google’s Gemini LLM that converts human questions to SQL queries and retrieves data from the MySQL database.